What Is an Achilles Tendon Injury?

 These injuries tend to happen when you start moving suddenly as you push off and lift your foot rather than when you land.
 For instance, a sprinter might get one at the start of a race as they surge off the starting block.
 The abrupt action can be too much for the tendon to handle.
 Men over 30 are especially prone to Achilles tendon injuries.

-You can also injure your Achilles tendon if you stress it over and over with high-impact activities.
+You can also injure your Achilles tendon if you stress it over and over again with high-impact activities.
 These are known as repetitive stress injuries.

 You don’t have to be an athlete to get this kind of injury.
 If you step into a hole or fall from a high place, you could rupture your Achilles.